opendatahub-io/ai-edge/README.md

   * Edit contents of [thanos-secret](acm/odh-core/acm-observability/secrets/thanos.yaml) file.

 ### Gitea in cluster git server for GitOps workflow

+You can use your own git server instead of GitHub.
-We are relying on the [gitea-operator](https://github.com/rhpds/gitea-operator) to manage the Gitea server installation in the cluster.
-This will simplify the setup of Gitea so that we can create a minimal [Gitea](https://github.com/rhpds/gitea-operator#migrating-repositories-for-created-users) CR to configure and install the Gitea server.
-The gitea-operator will be installed on the `odh-core` cluster as part of the ACM application rollout.
+For example, the [gitea-operator](https://github.com/rhpds/gitea-operator) can be used to manage the Gitea server installation in the cluster.
+It will simplify the setup so that you can create a minimal [Gitea](https://github.com/rhpds/gitea-operator#migrating-repositories-for-created-users) CR to configure and install the Gitea server.

 1. Wait for the gitea-operator installation to complete and the `gitea.pfe-rhpds.com` CRD is available on the `odh-core` cluster
    ```